landonb/dubs_edit_juice/README.rst

                                                                         - Highlight the text you want to replace and then hit ``\`` and then ``S``.

-                                                                        - Type the replacement text and hit return, and dubsacks will find and replace in all of the files in the Quickfix list.
+                                                                        - Type the replacement text and hit return, and the plugin will find and replace in all of the files in the Quickfix list.

                                                                         Caveat: If you are not happy with the results, you'll have to ``<Ctrl-Z>``